like-ke/spatiotemporal-fusion/README.md

-# CASTF: Do the two image inputs affect the fusion accuracy in spatio-temporal fusion?
+# CASTF: Beyond More is Better — Revisiting Spatio-Temporal Fusion with Two Inputs
-Jing Hu,Ke Li, Minghua Zhao,Jiahao Lyu
+Jing Hu,Ke Li, Minghua Zhao,Jiahao Lyu and Gang He

 the code will be released once our paper is accepted.